kamadland/ministry-guide/pages/01.intermediate/02.topic-2/docs.md

 visible: true
 ---

 **Proposed Event:** "Get That Gold" - This is an event geared to encouraging students to persevere in their faith walk.
-It will include games, a message and a small group time.
+It will include a screen game, a message, small group time, and a scavenger hunt.
+And to ramp up the fun, there is a Llama theme throughout.
+(***This event is adapted from a Download Youth Ministry event package)

 **Intended Audience:** Grade 8-12